Welcome to the Norway 10 day itinerary. You will find all the day-to-day detail, recommendations, and learnings from our trip.

 You will cross several car ferries.
 These are very easy, you don't need to book anything in advance.
 You just show up and pay.
 They typically leave every 15-30 minutes depending on the ferry.
 There is no need to plan to arrive at a particular time.

-For all the Fjord cruises make sure you buy the tickets ahead of time.
+For all the Fjord cruises (not the ferries) make sure you buy the tickets ahead of time.
 The last thing you want is to get there and not be able to go out.
 You'll find the links to buy the tickets on each of the days.

 Food and water